Digital-Methods-HASS/au616353_martinez_mie/Language analytics/Assignment_5/RESULTS.md

 When examining the outputs do note that the numbering of topics differ between the html and the png file.
 To examine the png file, I therefore suggest that you cross reference with the topics printed in the terminal. <br>

+The final model had a perplexity score of -7.79 and a coherence score of 0.31.
+However, I should be able to get the coherence score up if I add more topics.
+This will just interfere with the interpretability of the lineplot so I guess it is a matter of priority.

 __Results__ <br>
 When looking at the three most dominant topics (topics 1-3 in the html file), the topics that Trump has been most occupied with seems to be about the elections,